apache/trafficcontrol/docs/source/api/v5/regions.rst

 Response Structure
 -------------------
 :divisionName: The name of the division which contains this region
-:divisionId:   The integral, unique identifier of the division which contains this region
+:division:   The integral, unique identifier of the division which contains this region
 :id:           An integral, unique identifier for this region
-:lastUpdated:  The date and time at which this region was last updated, in :ref:`non-rfc-datetime`
+:lastUpdated:  The date and time at which this region was last updated in :rfc:`3339` Format
 :name:         The region name

 .. code-block:: http